adamk-codes/Stories-Analysis-EECE-490/README.md

 1) Demand (popularity)
 2) Profit efficiency (margin)

-Because branches differ in size, we <u>normalize<u> all metrics to remove scale bias and enable fair comparison.
+Because branches differ in size, we <ins>normalize</ins> all metrics to remove scale bias and enable fair comparison.